 Ethiopia also known as the Federal Democratic Republic of Ethiopia officially is a landlocked country in the Horn of Africa.
-It has a total area of around 1,100,000 square kilometers, Ethiopia boasts not just a diverse landscape but one that’s full of cultural heritage.
+Having a total area of around 1,100,000 square kilometers, Ethiopia boasts not just a diverse landscape but one that’s full of cultural heritage.

 It is home to more than 123.5 million inhabitants making it the 12th most populous country in the world and is second most populous in Africa after Nigeria.
-The capital of Ethiopia is Addis Ababa, which is the cultural, commercial, political, and economic hub of the country.
+The capital city of Ethiopia is Addis Ababa, which is the cultural, commercial, political, and economic hub of the country.

 Table of Content